faithless426/faithless426.github.io/_projects/classicalmechanics#1.md

 Where $$\vec{a}$$ is the acceleration, $\vec{v}$ is the velocity, and $$\vec{r}$$ is the position.
 (I may at times forget the vector notation).
 We will assume that we live in $$\mathbb{R}^3$$ with time $$t\in\mathbb{R}$$ being a parameter (i.e living in $$\mathbb{R}\times \mathbb{R}^3$$, and for those more mathematically inclined I will later explain this is an affine space $$A^4$$).

-We see that Newton's equations gives us $$3N$$ for $N$ particles, but for the most part we'll focus on the single particle case.
+We see that Newton's equations gives us $$3N$$ for $$N$$ particles, but for the most part we'll focus on the single particle case.
 As an example let's do the simple case of a constant force, gravity.

 The force of gravity is given by the following equation

 $$\vec{F}=-m\vec{g}$$

-with $$g=9.81$$ being the graviational constant which acts in the $z$ direction.
+with $$g=9.81$$ being the graviational constant which acts in the $$z$$ direction.
 Our differential equation then becomes

 $$\begin{aligned}m\vec{a}&=-m\vec{g}\\\begin{pmatrix}\frac{d^2x}{dt^2}\\\frac{d^2y}{dt^2}\\\frac{d^2z}{dt^2}\end{pmatrix}&=\begin{pmatrix}0\\0\\-g\end{pmatrix}\end{aligned}$$